|Kendall Amateur Radio Society|

 Follow the instructions step by step!
 Once you are recognized by ARRL, your electronic submissions to LoTW will be merged with all your paper QSL card submissions for a complete record for DXCC and related awards, and look something like this:

 On-line Card Request System (OCRS) is almost a sure way to obtain a QSL.
 Most rare entity operators use the system.
 Some simply post a link on their web page to show if you are in their log and if so, a utility to request a QSL and a link to Pay-Pal to pay for it.
 Normally the cost is about the same as a SASE, international postage stamp and "green stamps" and far more secure and reliable.
 To get started, visit https://clublog.org/loginform.php.
 You will be greeted by a screen that looks like this.
 Register and then "click around" to see all the features offered by this great utility.
 Upload your log in .adi format to Club Log and then update your Club Log record periodically.
-Use the same .adi files you upload to ARRL to update your LoTW record.
+I send the same .adi file to Club Log that I uploaded to ARRL to update my LoTW record.

 DXpedition version of FT8